jesusmarvaz/privacy_policies/README.md

 # privacy_policies
-urls to store privacy policies
+urls to store privacy policies for my academic projects or non-professional projects.